Avoiding the Summer Trap: How Sustainable Weight Loss Beats Quick Fixes

 Actually, this heading can apply to any number of special events.
-For instance, instead of saying, “I’m getting ready for summer,” it could have been, “I’m going to a wedding,” or “I’m taking a vacation,” etc. The concept is the same, and it’s all a recipe for disaster.
+For instance, instead of saying, “I’m getting ready for summer,” it could have been, “I’m going to a wedding,” or “I’m taking a vacation,” etc. The concept is the same, and it’s often a recipe for disappointment.

-Today, while ordering a 6 inch sandwich at Subway, I saw 3 women say, “Please scoop the guts out of my bread, I’m getting ready for summer.”
-Out of the 3 of them, 2 were very obese, and 1 was just a bit heavier, though not as obese as the other 2.
+Today, while ordering a 6 inch sandwich at Subway, I overheard three women say, “Please scoop the guts out of my bread, I’m getting ready for summer.”
+Out of the three, two were obese, and one was a bit heavier, though not to the same extent.

-I’m nearly two years deep into this “recovery” weight loss journey, and I’ve yet to hit my goal weight that I set back then.
-This is no easy task, it takes time and dedication.
-It’s the only way.
-If you don’t believe me, go ahead and look up most of the contestants from those weight loss shows, and lets see how many of them actually maintained their changes.
+I’m nearly two years into this ongoing weight loss journey and haven’t yet hit the goal I set at the start.
+It’s not easy; it requires patience and dedication.
+But it’s the only way that works long term.
+If you don’t believe me, take a look at many contestants from weight loss shows and see how many have maintained their results.

-Long term, it’s the only way!
-Reach out if you’d like to talk.
+Long term is the only way!
+Feel free to reach out if you want to talk.

 Be the first to comment